Turkey hunting

 Turkey hunting is a sport involving the pursuit of the elusive wild turkey.
 Long before the European settlers arrived in North America, the Native Americans took part in hunting wild turkeys.

 History

-By the early 1900s, the turkey population had been decimated in North America because of habitat destruction, commercial hunting, and wildlife regulations.
+By the early 1900s, the turkey population had been decimated in North America because of habitat destruction, commercial hunting, and a lack of wildlife regulations.
 Hunters, wildlife agencies and conservation organizations intervened and turkey populations rebounded dramatically.
 More than 7 million wild turkeys now roam North America, with populations in every U.S. state but Alaska.
 Wild turkeys are also hunted in parts of Mexico and Canada.

 Species and subspecies

 There are two species of turkey pursued as game animals in North America, the wild turkey (Meleagris gallopavo) and the ocellated turkey (Meleagris ocellata).
 The wild turkey is further divided into six subspecies.
 To harvest a bird from the Eastern, Osceola, Rio Grande, and Merriam's wild turkey subspecies is known in turkey hunting circles as a "grand slam".
 Harvesting a bird from all the subspecies in the "grand slam" as well as the Gould's wild turkey subspecies and the ocellated turkey is known as a "world slam".